Starting the conversation with your care team

 How should I take OGSIVEO?

-OGSIVEO is an oral medicine you can take with or without food.
+OGSIVEO is an oral medicine you can take with or without food.2

-- The recommended dosage of OGSIVEO is 150 mg taken 2 times a day
+- The recommended dosage of OGSIVEO is 150 mg taken 2 times a day.
+The recommended dose modification for certain side effects is 100 mg taken 2 times per day

 - Take OGSIVEO exactly as your healthcare provider tells you to take it